FuelLabs/fuels-ts/apps/docs/src/guide/types/address.md

 ## Utility Functions

-The `Address` class also provides some pratical utility functions:
+The `Address` class also provides some practical utility functions:

-1. Create a new `Address` from an ambiguous source that may be a Bech32 or B256 address:
+1. `fromString`: Create a new `Address` from an ambiguous source that may be a Bech32 or B256 address:

 <<< @/../../docs-snippets/src/guide/types/address.test.ts#address-5{ts:line-numbers}

-2. Create a new `Address` when the address source is unknown:
+2. `fromDynamicInput`: Create a new `Address` when the address source is unknown:

 <<< @/../../docs-snippets/src/guide/types/address.test.ts#address-6{ts:line-numbers}

-3. As you may already notice, the `equality` function can compare addresses instances:
+3. `equals:` As you may already notice, the `equals` function can compare addresses instances:

 <<< @/../../docs-snippets/src/guide/types/address.test.ts#address-7{ts:line-numbers}